Table of Contents

 }

-// Log permanent delete
+// Log permanent delete if necessary

 SystemInfo.Debug($"WARNING: Permanently deleting account '{account.Name}' (ID: {accountId})");